aykevl/embedded-toolchain/README.md

 Work-in-progress embedded toolchain, so you can easily compile for a baremetal system using a system Clang.

+Host requirements:

+  * Clang 20+ and ld.lld installed.
+(Any Clang/LLD should work).

 Goals:

   * Provide a sysroot for compiling to various embedded platforms.